US bounces back from Olympic-opening loss, routs Iran 120-66

 “After that loss we came together,” guard Damian Lillard said.
 “It was a lot of communication between then and now where it’s like, ‘All right.
 It’s time to start looking like Team USA.'”

 Lillard scored 21 points and the Americans got back to winning — and winning easily — with their first victory of these Olympics, romping past Iran 120-66 on Wednesday.

 Devin Booker scored 16 points and Jayson Tatum had 14 for the Americans, who had their 25-game Olympic winning streak snapped with an 83-76 loss to France on Sunday.

-The U.S. not only bounced back with a win but did it in a Dream Team-type performance against an overmatched opponent, racing out for transition dunks and stepping back to knock down 3-pointers.
+The U.S. not only bounced back but did it in a Dream Team-type performance against an overmatched opponent, racing out for transition dunks and stepping back to knock down 3-pointers.

 “We came out with more freedom as individuals and took the shots that we normally take,” said Kevin Durant.
 “And they went in tonight and we guarded up, so it was a good step.”

 The U.S. plays the Czech Republic on Saturday to close pool play, with a victory guaranteeing the Americans a spot in the single-elimination quarterfinals.

 The Americans are probably through already thanks to what will be an enormous point differential as a result of this rout.

 The U.S. probably doesn’t care what type of team the performance came against.
 The Americans just needed to look good against somebody.